Roberto Luongo: Vancouver Canucks (2006–2014)

 Luongo's arrival in Vancouver ended a seven-and-a-half-year period of instability for Canucks netminding, with a total of 18 goaltenders having played for the club since Kirk McLean's departure in 1998.
 General manager Brian Burke had coined the term "goalie graveyard" during his tenure in Vancouver to describe the club's goaltending fortunes.
 Luongo recorded a 3–1 win against the Detroit Red Wings in his Canucks debut on October 5, 2006.
 Later in the month, he notched his first shutout with the Canucks, stopping 32 shots in a 5–0 win over the Chicago Blackhawks on October 25.
 On January 9, 2007, Luongo was voted in as a starting goaltender for the first time in his career for the Western Conference All-Stars.
 Six days after the announcement, he was hospitalized after taking a puck to the throat in practice.
 He spent the night in the intensive care unit for fears his windpipe would swell and become blocked.
 Discharged from the hospital on game day, Luongo recorded a shutout that night against the Montreal Canadiens on January 16, 2007.
 During the 2007 NHL All-Star Game in Dallas, Luongo was named the Skills Competition's top goaltender and helped the West to a 12–9 win over the East.
-Late in the season, Luongo recorded his franchise record-setting 39th win in a 2–1 overtime victory on March 9.
+Late in the season, Luongo recorded his franchise record-setting 39th win in a 2–1 overtime victory on March 9 against the San Jose Sharks.
 He surpassed Kirk McLean's 38-win mark set in 1991–92.
-He went on to finish with a career-high 47 wins, one shy of league-leader Martin Brodeur, who broke Bernie Parent's thirty-three-year-old NHL record of wins in a season.
+He went on to finish with a career-high 47 wins, one shy of league-leader Martin Brodeur, who broke Bernie Parent's 33-year-old NHL record of wins in a season.
 Luongo and Brodeur are considered, however, to have been given an advantage to Parent with the inauguration of the shootout that season by the NHL, allowing more games to be decided with wins, as opposed to ties.
 In addition to his 47 wins, Luongo recorded a 2.29 GAA (which was at that time, a personal best) and a team-record .921 save percentage (surpassing Dan Cloutier's .914 save percentage in 2003–04; later broken by Cory Schneider's .929 save percentage in 2010–11).
 He won three team awards – the Cyclone Taylor Trophy as MVP, the Molson Cup as the player with the most three-star selections, and the Most Exciting Player Award.
 He led the Canucks to a Northwest Division title and what was then a franchise record of 105 points, The team was seeded third in the Western Conference.
-The 2007 playoffs marked Luongo's first NHL post-season appearance.
-Facing the Dallas Stars in the opening round, he almost set an NHL record for most saves in a playoff game in his post-season debut.
+The 2007 playoffs marked Luongo's first NHL postseason appearance.
+Facing the sixth-seeded Dallas Stars in the opening round, he almost set an NHL record for most saves in a playoff game in his postseason debut.
 He stopped 72 shots, en route to a 5–4 quadruple overtime victory, one save shy of Kelly Hrudey's 73-save mark set in 1987.
 Luongo went on to win his first playoff series as the Canucks eliminated the Stars in seven games.
-They were, however, defeated in the second round by the eventual Stanley Cup champions, the Anaheim Ducks.
+They were, however, defeated in the second round by the second-seeded and eventual Stanley Cup champions Anaheim Ducks.
 Luongo put forth a losing 56-save performance in the deciding fifth game against the Ducks.
 After the game ended in regulation at a 1–1 tie, he missed the first three minutes of the first overtime period to what was first believed to be an equipment malfunction.
 However, after the series ended, it was revealed that Luongo, instead, had an untimely case of diarrhea.
 The Canucks lost the game 2–1 in the second overtime when Luongo took his eye off the puck to look at the referee, believing a penalty should have been issued to the Ducks on a play in which Canucks forward Jannik Hansen was hit by Ducks forward Rob Niedermayer.
 With Luongo not paying attention, Ducks defenceman Scott Niedermayer shot the puck from the point to score the series-winning goal.